-There’s a clear difference between tithing and giving.
+There’s a clear difference between tithing and grace giving.
 In the Old Testament, a mandatory tithe was prescribed.
 This means God commanded the ancient Israelites to give 10% of their crops and livestock to the tribe of Levi.
 In contrast, under the New Testament giving is voluntary.
 Scripture encourages believers to give offerings out of their own free will.
 Regardless of your biblical interpretation, charity should remain an act of love.

 ONE OF THE biggest misconceptions about tithing is that tithing is the same as giving.
 From a biblical standpoint, tithing and giving are two entirely different concepts.